aau-claaudia/hpc/docs/ai-cloud/additional-guides/batch-llm-inference.md

 engine_group.set_defaults(model="meta-llama/Llama-3.3-70B-Instruct", tensor_parallel_size=4)
 ```

-And don't forget to set `--gres=gpu` to the number of GPUs you want to utilize, in this instance `--gres=gpu:4`.
-This will run on a `l40s` node on AI Cloud.
+And don't forget to set `--gres=gpu` to the number of GPUs you want to utilize, in this instance `--gres=gpu:l40s:4`.
+This will allocate 4 GPUs to the job on a arbitrary `l40s` node on AI Cloud.